09 Early years practice policy

 All 3- and 4-year-olds

 in England are entitled to 15 hours free childcare and early education each week for 38 weeks of the year.
-Some eligible two year olds are also entitled.
+Some eligible two-year-olds are also entitled.
 Funded places are offered in accordance with

 national and local codes of practice and adherence to the relevant Provider Agreement/Contract with the local authority.